 TOP TIP: Dispose of garden chemical, paint, fuel and other flammable items in the safe way suggested by the supplier.

-1 WEEK BEFORE
+1 WEEK BEFORE MOVING

 One week prior to moving, your home will probably be looking like organised chaos, with the majority of your items strategically placed in clearly-categorised boxes and an idea of when you’re going to pack the rest of your belongings.
 So, let’s get this final week’s plan in place: